Why is the world’s most populous nation 71st in Olympics medal table?

 Why is the world’s most populous nation 71st in the Olympics medal table?

-Namita Singh speaks to experts and former Olympians to understand why the world’s fifth-largest economy is such a persistant under-performer on the world’s biggest sporting stage
+Namita Singh speaks to experts and former Olympians to understand why the world’s fifth-largest economy is such a persistent under-performer on the world’s biggest sporting stage

 Support truly